brianalwillis/threat-hunting-scenario-tor/scenario-creation.md

 ---

 ### Step 5: **Create a Suspicious File**
-Open Notepad and a few fake, illicit items to simulate suspicious behavior.
+Open Notepad and add a few fake, illicit items to simulate suspicious behavior.
 `tor-shopping-list.txt`

 ---